-As research increasingly shows high breast cancer rates in Indian women, we will all know a breast cancer survivor in our lives.
-How can we help?
+As research increasingly shows high breast cancer rates in Indian women, learn 8 ways to support a breast cancer survivor in our lives.

 By Aanandika Sood

 *Photo credit: CanvaPro

 Aanandika Sood aspires to be the rolling stone that gathers a lot of moss.
 After 8 years of writing copies and columns, editing and scripting stories and honing her PR skills, she is now playing read more...

 Stay updated with our Weekly Newsletter or Daily Summary - or both!

 Half a decade ago marriage was a bargain between two famlies.
 Most of the women were married off to a man who was either well off or who could fend for his wife and family.
 Today the parameters of marriage have changed.
 Women no longer marry for the sake of economic security.
 Their expectations from marriage have changed in the course of years because of their changed status.

 As women grew independent, their patterns of choosing partners have changed dramatically.
 Now women choose men who they feel can satiate their emotional as well as physical needs.
 Intimacy is no longer the physicality that happened between two people under the supervision of elders of the family for the sole purpose of procreation.
 Intimacy in today’s marriages involve understanding and fulfilling each other’s emotional as well as sexual needs.

 So before you decide to hook up see if you know these five things about intimacy.

 We often hear of relationships doomed by distances, of love wearing off when physical proximity ceases, and of growing apart.
 Most of my life I grew up witnessing the opposite of this.
 Thus, my belief in growing together whether distant or near stands tall.